bnf/nginx_cache/README.rst

 This TYPO3 extensions adds the required bits to use NGINX's fastcgi_cache for TYPO3 pages.
-It adds appropriate cache control headers, documents the required NGINX configuration and flushes the cache when content changes.
+It adds appropriate cache control headers, documents the required NGINX configuration and flushes the nginx cache when content changes.

 Configuration
 ------------